 The 19th (1st Yorkshire North Riding) Regiment

-The 19th (1st Yorkshire North Riding) Regiment was raised in November 1688 as Colonel Francis Luttrell's Regiment of Foot, on the occasion of William Prince of Orange, landing at Torbay.
+The 19th (1st Yorkshire North Riding) Regiment was raised on 5 November 1688 as Colonel Francis Luttrell's Regiment of Foot, on the occasion of William Prince of Orange, landing at Torbay.
 It was numbered 19th Foot in 1751.

 In 1782, the 19th Regiment of Foot became The 19th (1st Yorkshire, North Riding) Regiment of Foot.

 In 1875, following the marriage in 1863 of Princess Alexandra of the Royal House of Denmark to Edward Prince of Wales, the regiment became The 19th (1st Yorkshire, North Riding — Princess of Wales's Own) Regiment of Foot.

 On 1 July 1881, under the Cardwell reforms, the regimental name changed to The 1st Battalion The Princess of Wales's Own (Yorkshire Regiment).

 In 1902, it became The Yorkshire Regiment (Alexandra, Princess of Wales's Own).